garner1/BLISS/README.md

 # bliss
 Repo for bliss pipeline

-Move into the bin directory and run the commands as in test_pipeline.
+From the bin directory run the commands as in test_pipeline to test the pipeline on a small dataset

 Requires (at least):